 This is the most important step of the post-writing process.

 An illustrator will be the most expensive step of publishing a children’s book, but also the most essential for a successful book.
 The more you spend on this step, the better your book will look.
-I mentioned the SCBWI illustrator gallery above, but I also wanted to recommend Fiverr as an inexpensive place to hire an illustrator.
+Bookfox Press helps you out because we have vetted illustrators and you can rely on them.

 When you’re considering an illustrator, this is what you should ask for: